OPS-E2E-PPE/VBA-Docs/api/Access.Control.Form.md

 ## Remarks

 This property refers to a form object.
-It is read-only in all views.
+It's read-only in all views.

 This property is typically used to refer to the form or report contained in a subform control.
 For example, the following code uses the **Form** property to access the **OrderID** control on a subform contained in the **OrderDetails** subform control.